rostools/r-cubed-intro/CONTRIBUTING.md

 - Be kind, and remember, your words and how you help *matter a lot*.
 They can make participants feel better or worse.
 So be kind, considerate, and understanding!

-Before coming to help, I would recommend taking a look at the tidyverse style guide as well a quick skim through of the [R for Data Science book](https://r4ds.had.co.nz/).
+Before coming to help, we would recommend taking a look at the tidyverse style guide as well a quick skim through of the [R for Data Science book](https://r4ds.had.co.nz/).

 ## Code of Conduct